onshape-public/onshape-ts-client/README.md

 #### Logging

-The application logs both to console and a file called main.log.
-Both of these can be configured by **utils/logger.ts** Refer to [log4js](https://log4js-node.github.io/log4js-node/) for additional logging configurations
+The application logs both to console and a file called **logs/scriptname.log** .
+Both of these can be configured by **utils/logger.ts**
+Refer to [log4js](https://log4js-node.github.io/log4js-node/) for additional logging configurations

 #### Additional information

 The credentials file can store multiple api keys.
 For all of the scripts you can specify an extra argument

 >  --stack=cad

 as needed to pick the right credentials.